Observation of a threshold enhancement in the $\pi^+\pi^-$ spectrum in $\psi(3686) \rightarrow \pi^{+}\pi^{-}J/\psi$ decays

-To ensure this threshold enhancement is not from the background contribution, extensive studies of potential background processes are carried out using both Monte Carlo (MC) and data.
-Possible background contributions are studied with a MC sample of 2.7 billion inclusive $\psi(3686)$ decays.
-The background contamination rate is estimated to be around 0.02\%, and none of the background sources produce a peaking structure near the $\pi^+\pi^-$ mass threshold, as illustrated in Fig.~\ref{fig:bkgpipi}.
+To ensure this threshold enhancement does not originate from a background contribution, extensive background studies are performed using both Monte Carlo (MC) simulations and data, which includes both the production of the $\psi(3686)$ resonance generated with {\sc lundcharm}~\cite{Chen:2000tv, Yang:2014vra} and {\sc evtgen}~\cite{Ping:2008zz}, the ISR production of the $J/\psi$ and the continuum processes incorporated in {\sc kkmc}~\cite{Jadach:2000ir}.
+Possible background contributions are investigated with an inclusive MC sample of 2.7 billion \(\psi(3686)\) decays.
+The primary background source is identified as \(\psi(3686) \rightarrow \pi^+\pi^- J/\psi\), \(J/\psi \rightarrow \pi^+\pi^-\).
+Additionally, the background from non-resonant \(e^+e^-\) annihilation is estimated using a data sample collected at \(\sqrt{s} = 3.65~\text{GeV}\) with an integrated luminosity of 445.5 pb\(^{-1}\).
+The overall background contamination rate is estimated to be approximately 0.02\%, and none of the background sources produce a peaking structure near the \(\pi^+\pi^-\) mass threshold, as illustrated in Fig.~\ref{fig:bkgpipi}.

-An unbinned maximum likelihood fit to the $\pi^+\pi^-$ mass spectrum is performed.
-The signal is modeled by a Breit–Wigner function convolved with a Gaussian resolution and multiplied by the detection efficiency; the combinatorial background is described by an exponential.
-As shown in Fig.~\ref{fig:pipifit}, the fit yields $3758.6\pm72.1$ signal events, with a mass of $(285.5\pm 2.6)~{\rm MeV}/c^2$ and a width of $ (16.4\pm 0.8)~{\rm MeV}$, where the uncertainties are statistical only.
-Although narrow, this structure has a lifetime orders of magnitude shorter than pionium, the $\pi^+\pi^-$ Coulomb bound state observed by DIRAC~\cite{DIRAC:2005hsg}.
-Pionium decays predominantly into $\pi^0\pi^0$ with a measured lifetime on the order of $10^{-15}$ seconds, whereas the observed width corresponds to a much shorter lifetime, ruling out a conventional pionium interpretation.
+An unbinned maximum likelihood fit is performed to the $\pi^+\pi^-$ invariant mass spectrum in the range of $[0.279, 0.325]~({\rm GeV}/c^2)$.
+The signal from the resonant hypothesis $\psi(3686) \rightarrow X J/\psi$ ($X \rightarrow \pi^+\pi^-$) is modeled by a Breit–Wigner (BW) function, convolved with a Gaussian function to describe the resolution, and multiplied by the detection efficiency.
+The contribution from the left tail of the broad structure above 0.3 GeV/$c^2$ is modeled by an exponential function.
+As shown in Fig.~\ref{fig:pipifit}, the fit with $\chi^2$/ndf = 1.5 yields $3758.6 \pm 72.1$ signal events, with a mass of $(285.5 \pm 2.6)~\text{MeV}/c^2$ and a width of $(16.4 \pm 0.8)~\text{MeV}$, where the uncertainties are statistical only.
+Although narrow, this structure has a width corresponding to a lifetime orders of magnitude shorter than that of pionium, the $\pi^+\pi^-$ Coulomb bound state observed by DIRAC~\cite{DIRAC:2005hsg}.
+Pionium decays predominantly into $\pi^0\pi^0$ with a measured lifetime on the order of $10^{-15}$ seconds, whereas the observed width here implies a much shorter lifetime, ruling out a conventional pionium interpretation.